 Typically, shingles only affects a small part of one side of your body, which can include the hands, arms, legs, and feet.
 You may feel a tingling or numbness in the affected area.

 14. Hepatitis B and C

-In some cases, infection with hepatitis B or C can lead to a condition called cryoglobulinemia, which is when certain proteins in the blood clump together in the cold, causing inflammation.
+In some cases, infection with hepatitis B or C can lead to a condition called cryoglobulinemia.
+In this condition, certain proteins in the blood clump together in cold temperatures, causing inflammation.
 One of the symptoms of this condition is numbness and tingling.

 15. HIV or AIDS

-HIV is a virus that attacks the cells of the immune system, increasing the risk for acquiring infections as well as some cancers.
-When untreated, the infection can progress to the last stage of HIV infection, AIDS, in which the immune system is severely damaged.
+HIV is a virus that attacks the cells of the immune system, increasing the risk of acquiring infections as well as some cancers.
+When untreated, the infection can progress to the last stage of HIV infection, called AIDS, in which the immune system is severely damaged.

-HIV can affect the nervous system and in some cases this can include the nerves of the hands and feet, where tingling, numbness, and pain may be felt.
+HIV can affect the nervous system.
+In some cases, this can include the nerves of the hands and feet, where tingling, numbness, and pain may be felt.

 When the nervous system is affected, you may feel a tingling or numbness in the affected body part, which can include the hands and feet.